New Mills Central railway station: Layout and facilities

-The station lies at the junction of what was the Hayfield branch and the Midland line; the two appearing through tunnels on a ledge blasted out of the cliff face, some forty feet above the River Goyt.
+The station lies at the junction of what was the Hayfield branch and the Midland line; the two appearing through tunnels on a ledge blasted out of the cliff face, some 40 ft above the river Goyt.

-The buildings on the down side still exist, as does the stationmaster's house built in 1864.
-The London line from Millers Dale closed in 1967 and the Hayfield branch closed in January 1970, but the station still supports the Hope Valley Line local service from Sheffield to Manchester.
-Stopping trains from Sheffield formerly terminated here and those passengers wishing to travel onwards to Manchester had to change trains (most express services from Sheffield to Manchester ran through without stopping).
-This practice ceased, however, when through trains were diverted via Hazel Grove and Stockport in 1986.

-The station does, however, remain a terminus for hourly services from Manchester — these can now return directly from the eastbound platform following signalling alterations in 2007, which also saw the remaining semaphore signals at the station replaced by colour lights.
-A siding remains at the Marple end of the station to enable empty stock to be stabled clear of the main line.
+The station remains a terminus for hourly services from Manchester; these can now return directly from the eastbound platform following signalling alterations in 2007, which also saw the remaining semaphore signals at the station replaced by colour lights.
+A siding remains at the end of the station to enable empty rolling stock to be stabled clear of the main line.

 The booking office is on platform 1.
 Train information is offered via automated announcements, digital display screens and timetable posters.
-No level access is available: access to the booking office and platform 1 is via a steep lane from the main road, while platform 2 is accessed by means of a path and flight of steps.
+No level access is available; access to the booking office and platform 1 is via a steep lane from the main road, while platform 2 is accessed by means of a path and flight of steps.